 Depending on the size and nature of your business, you’ll need special equipment and plenty of manpower.
 Forklifts, toe jacks, and hand trucks may be required to move heavy or bulky items.
 Machinery, furniture, and large fittings require skill and know-how to relocate and a professional commercial moving company will handle these things with care.

 Commercial movers are often available around the clock, allowing business owners to choose their approach to the move.
-Overnight or weekend moves can be scheduled to avoid interference on business hours.
+Overnight or weekend moves can be scheduled to avoid interference during business hours.

 Businesses have sensitive materials